- What is the originator?

 - A number from which it has been sent

 - If you saved the number in your phone contacts, your phone replaces the number with the contact name.

 The number of characters that you can use as the originator depends on whether it’s a name or a number.
 This limit its inherent to SMS format—so, unfortunately, we can’t change this.

 - If you use a company or brand name as the originator, the amount of characters needs to be between 3 and 11.
 P

 - If you use a MessageBird number as the originator, it can be up to 17 digits long.

-Change the name or number where you SMS comes from
+Change the originating name or number of your SMS

-To change the name or number where you SMS comes from you need to change your originator, there are three ways to do it:
+To change the originating name or number of your SMS you need to change your originator.
+There are three ways to do it.

-- API: If you are sending via API, you just need to change the originator parameter.
+If you are sending via API, you just need to change the originator parameter in your API call